louis-parent/Pixscalling/README.md

 # Pixscalling

-Projet de 3e Semestre ayant pour but d'appliquer des filtres de Pixel Scalling sur des images ou toute autre sources !
+3rd Semester project aiming to apply Pixel Scalling filters on images or any other sources!